Global academic reputation

 The US is home to the largest economy in the world which means more opportunity and more jobs.
 The economy of the state of California alone is the eighth largest economy in the world and is larger than that of the whole country of Australia.
 Opportunities align themselves with scale.

 More people, more opportunities.
 The US’s economic scale and population will naturally create more and larger networks; and there are qualitative differences too.
 Your network can be no closer to the main global source of investment capital.
 America’s self-starting culture lends itself to a more supportive network outlook.
 And US alumni have an incredibly strong allegiance to their universities - as a result of the high proportion of students relocating from home for the course of their undergraduate education their social and academic relationships are necessarily more tightly woven.
 Fellow alumni as well as professors and classmates will round out the foundations of your professional network upon graduation.
-International students are also provided one year optional practical training (OPT) to work in the US after their studies which will enhance their CV and make them more appealing for future employers.
+International students are also provided optional practical training (OPT) to work in the US after their studies which will enhance their CV and make them more appealing for future employers.